digital-ai/release-integration-sdk-workshop/part-3/lab-6-prepare-for-kubernetes.md

 ### Cloud-based Kubernetes

 A cloud-based environment like AWS EKS, Azure AKS, Google Cloud or OpenShift is possible, but may be a bit tricky to set up.
-The Remote Runner opens a connection to the Release server, not the other way around.
-When running Release locally in Docker and the Remote Runner in a cloud service, you would need to expose the Release port to the internet using a tool like `ngrok`.
+The Release runner opens a connection to the Release server, not the other way around.
+When running Release locally in Docker and the runner in a cloud service, you would need to expose the Release port to the internet using a tool like `ngrok`.
 Another option would be to install Release into Kubernetes as well, using the `xl kube install` tool.
 Both approaches take a bit more work and are beyond the scope of this workshop.

 ## Configure your `hosts` file

-The Remote Runner needs to be able to find the other components in the system: the Release server and the registry we just installed.
+The Release runner needs to be able to find the other components in the system: the Release server and the registry we just installed.
 The easiest way to do so is to add it to your local machine's `hosts` file.

 You probably have done this already in [Lab 1](../part-1/lab-1-run-hello-world.md#configure-your-hosts-file).